2026/27 Season

 So we introduced the National Premier Conference.

-Supported in region by multiple ‘Regional Championship’ leagues at U12 – U16, the introduction of promotion and relegation ensures that only the very best will compete in the JPL Premier leagues.
+The introduction of promotion and relegation ensures that only the very best will compete in the JPL Premier Leagues.

 Competition Format

-To conclude the season all Premier league winners will automatically qualify for the 4th annual ‘JPL National Champions Invitational’ in May 2026, the winner of which to be crowned the JPL National Champion!!
+To conclude the season all Premier league winners will automatically qualify for the annual ‘JPL National Champions Invitational’ in Summer 2026, the winner of which to be crowned the JPL National Champion!

 The JPL Premier leagues are where the very best teams play.